ietf-rats/draft-birkholz-rats-mud/draft-birkholz-rats-mud.md

 This document defines a procedure that enables the discovery of viable resources for RATS services in a local scope:
 1.)
 Reference Integrity Measurements, and
-2.) an Endorsement documents.
+2.)
+Endorsement documents.

-Additionally, a third option is provided: this document defines the option to enable thediscovery of remote Verfiers:
+Additionally, a third option is provided: this document defines the option to enable the discovery of remote Verfiers:
 3.)
 Remote Attestation Services (RAS) in a global scope (if no local trusted authorities are available).

 Attestation Policies and Endorsements are required to enable an appropriate appraisal of Attestation Evidence in a fashion that helps Relying Parties to digest the corresponding Attestation Results.
 This document defines the use of MUD URIs embedded in Secure Device Identifiers (IEEE 802.1AR DevIDs) as defined by {{RFC8520}}.
 These DevIDs are enrolled on the Attester by manufacturers or a related supply chain entities with appropriate authority.
 The DevIDs can be presented to local Network Management Systems, AAA-services (e.g. via IEEE 802.1X), or other points of first contact (e.g. {{RFC8071}}) in a local scope.
 These local entities of authority can digest the DevID and conduct trust decisions based on the DevID by tracing associated certification paths and trust anchors {{RFC4949}}.
 If the DevID presented by the Attester is deemed to be trusted by the local trust authority, the MUD URI embedded is considered to be a trusted source of viable (and if their Identity Documents are also to be trusted - believable) Attestation Policies, Endorsements, and even globally available RAS.